SopiMlab/CCREAIM/README.md

 ## The model

 The model does prediction for the next token index in a sequence, for a predefined bank of audio samples.
-Essentially, the model is a causal decoder only transformer, so for training it uses a causal mask to prevent peeking into the future at training time and at inference the model returns "given some unfinished sequence, for each sample in the library, what is the likelihood that this sample is the next one in the sequence".
+Essentially, the model is a causal decoder-only transformer, so for training it uses a causal mask to prevent peeking into the future at training time and at inference the model returns "given some unfinished sequence, for each sample in the library, what is the likelihood that this sample is the next one in the sequence".

+These likelihoods will be used to create musically interesting combinations of the samples, and the results of those combinations are fed back to the transformer recurrently to create a continuation for some audio input.

 ## Usage

+`conda env create -f ccreaim.yml` to create the conda environment.

 ### Creating a dataset
 \[*This interface would be good to improve before publishing the code*\]